ashley-au/serial-test--DHT11-Temperature-and-Humidity-Module/README.md

 # serial-test--DHT11-Temperature-and-Humidity-Module
-Samples the DHT11 Temperature and Humidity Sensor Module and outputs via serial
+Samples the DHT11 Temperature and Humidity Sensor Module and outputs to serial.